fallen-icarus/cardano-loans/README.md

 that this protocol is composable with itself means you can effectively create "packaged" loans where each loan is for a different loan asset.
 For example, imagine if Alice wants to borrower 2000 ADA worth of assets, but is concerned about the price volatility of ADA.
-Instead of doing a single loan for 2000 ADA, she can do 1 loan in ADA, 1 loan in DJED, and 1 loan in another asset.
+Instead of doing a single loan for 2000 ADA, she can do 1 loan in ADA, 1 loan in DJED, and 1 loan in another asset; the total value borrowed would be 2000 ADA.
 Since she can ask for them in one transaction, accept them in one transaction, and make payments on all of them in one transaction; practically speaking, they are effectively a single loan with three loan assets.
 By enabling borrowers to create these packaged loans, borrowers can hedge themselves against "global" price movements of any one asset.

 ### Staking Script Support